Yang Shiqi

-Yang Yu (1364–1444), better known by his courtesy name as Yang Shiqi, was a Chinese scholar-official during the Ming dynasty.
+Yang Shiqi (Note: Yang Shiqi's personal name was Yang Yu, while Shiqi was his courtesy name.
+He also used the art name Dongli and was given the posthumous name Wenzhen.)
+(1365 – 2 April 1444) was a Chinese scholar-official during the Ming dynasty.
 He served as grand secretary during the reigns of emperors Yongle, Hongxi, Xuande, and Yingzong from 1402 until his death, with a brief hiatus in 1414.
 In 1424, he became the leader of the corps of grand secretaries, effectively holding the position of informal head of the Chinese government.